thomascpowell/m/README.md

 # Optional: Remove the repo
 cd .. && rm -rf m

-# Run the program
+# Launch the TUI
 m
 ```

 ### Notes:
 - This is a side project.
 Please only use it if you are comfortable in the terminal.
 - A temporary playlist is created in Apple Music when playing an album.
-This is due to limitations inherent to AppleScript.
-It is safe to delete.